thor314/uncloak/README.md

 To see this in action, take a look at the path from [[Topic-Number Theory]] to the [[Algorithm-Extended Euclidean Algorithm]].
 If you're viewing this from the website, you can see the path traverses [[Set-Integers]] and [[Algorithm-Euclidean Algorithm]].
 The path between nodes and the system of node categorization is how the site attempts to put these concepts in context.

-*Nit-pickers: yes, the extended euclidean algorithm can be applied to objects other than integers, and no, the structure of the graph is not final.
+*Nit-pickers: yes, the extended euclidean algorithm can be applied to objects other than integers, and no, the structure of the graph is not final!
 Open a PR to propose updates to nodes and alternative organizing structures.
 Pedantry and nitpicking are welcome, we would appreciate your help.*

 Each page includes **forward-links** and **backlinks** (you can find backlinks at the bottom of the page in the section titled "Links to this page").
 The prior paragraph contains 5 forward links; no other page in the wiki links to the README, so there are no backlinks for this page, but *every other node* in the wiki is linked to by at least one other node.